GRIFFINCollaboration/grif-replay/README.md

 ## Installation

 Download the repository from GitHub into your chosen working directory.

-The following three lines must be executed in a C shell.
-Many linux distributions default to Bash so you must first run the command `csh` to enter a C shell.

-`set sources=( grif-replay.c midas-format.c grif-format.c histogram.c web_server.c config.c reorder.c user_sort.c default_sort.c test_config.c )`

-`gcc -g     -o grif-replay $sources -rdynamic -ldl -lm -lpthread`

-`gcc -g -O3 -o grif-replay $sources -rdynamic -ldl -lm -lpthread`
+Then in the working directory just run `make`.

 ## Running Grif-Replay